-Higher apprenticeships (level 4/5) provide a higher education qualification equivalent to the first or second year of university.
+Advanced apprenticeships (level 3) provide qualifications equivalent to 2 A levels.
+Level 3 gualifications may include National Certificates, National provide a higher education qualification equivalent to the first or second year of university.
 Level 4 and 5 qualifications include Higher National Certificates (equivalent to the first year of university), Higher National Diplomas (equivalent to the second year of university) or foundation degrees.